 Below is the Federal Policy team's weekly preview, posted when Congress is in session.

-- The House Foreign Affairs Committee will hold a hearing on the Trump administration's Iran policy, amid ongoing unrest in Tehran protesting that government's leaders.
+- The House Foreign Affairs Committee on Wednesday will hold a hearing on the Wuhan coronavirus outbreak.

 - The full list of this week's House committee activity can be found here.

 - The Senate will resume Trump's impeachment trial today, leading to a Wednesday vote which will almost certainly result in his acquittal and the end of the impeachment process.

 - The Senate Commerce Committee on Tuesday will hold a hearing on the trucking industry.

 - The Senate Veterans' Affairs Committee on Wednesday will hold a hearing on implementation of the VA MISSION Act.